-SUB-SECTION: Special Education POLICY NAME: Guide Dogs/Service Dogs and Service Animals for Students POLICY NO: S.12 Definitions (relating to terms outlined in the appended operational procedures): 1.
-Accredited Training Organization: A Guide Dog/Service Dog trainer that is accredited by: - a) International Guide Dog Federation (IGDF); or - b) Assistance Dogs International (ADI); or - c) A Guide Dog or Service Dog trainer that attests to compliance with the Meghan Search and Rescue Standard in Support of Accessibility: Persons with a Disability Teamed with Service Dogs standard for training (MSAR).
+SUB-SECTION: Special Education POLICY NAME: Guide Dogs/Service Dogs and Service Animals for Students POLICY NO: S.12 7.
+The Board shall retain data regarding the requests for Guide Dogs, Service Dogs and Service Animals as outlined in the operational procedures.
+Definitions (relating to terms outlined in the appended operational procedures): 1.
+Accredited Training Organization:

+A Guide Dog/Service Dog trainer that is accredited by: - a) International Guide Dog Federation (IGDF); or - b) Assistance Dogs International (ADI); or - c) A Guide Dog or Service Dog trainer that attests to compliance with the Meghan Search and Rescue Standard in Support of Accessibility: Persons with a Disability Teamed with Service Dogs standard for training (MSAR). \Also see last paragraph in Purpose section, above.
 2. Adult Student: